elinscott/ase_koopmans/doc/ase/calculators/kim.rst

 <https://pypi.org/project/kimpy/>`_ python package in order to use this calculator.
 The
-simplest way to install the former is to use your operating system's native package manager to install the 'openkim-models' package, which will install both the KIM API and a snapshot of binaries of all of the current models housed in the OpenKIM repository.
+simplest way to install the former is to use your operating system's native package manager to install the 'openkim-models' package, which will install both the KIM API and a snapshot of binaries of all of the current models housed in the OpenKIM repository (see `<https://openkim.org/doc/usage/obtaining-models>`_ for instructions).
 Otherwise, the 'kim-api' package can be installed by itself, which will not include any models beyond the examples bundled with the KIM API.
 The kimpy package can be installed from PyPI using pip: ``pip install --user kimpy``.

-Suppose we want to know the potential energy predicted by the example model "ex_model_Ar_P_Morse_07C" for an FCC argon lattice at a lattice spacing of 5.25 Angstroms.
+As an example, suppose we want to know the potential energy predicted by the example model "ex_model_Ar_P_Morse_07C" for an FCC argon lattice at a lattice spacing of 5.25 Angstroms.
 This can be accomplished in a manner similar to how most other ASE calculators are used, where the name of the KIM model is passed as an argument: